 Development of communicative competence in the Ukrainian language 3222-30KKKJU1C-NZ

-The subject ends with a written exam/test.
+The course concludes with a written assessment.

 Student workload:

-During organized classes - 4 ects (120 hours)
+During organised classes – 4 ECTS (120 hours)

-Preparation for the exam - 1 ects.
+Preparation for the assessment – 30 hours – 1 ECTS.

 Type of course